 Category Definition of category Basis for recognising expected credit loss (ECL) l Counterparty has a low risk of default and does not have any past-due amounts.
-12-month ECL H Amount is >30 days past due or there has been a significant increase in credit risk since initial recognition.
-Lifetime ECL - not credit-impaired ill Amount is >60 days past due or there is evidence indicating the asset is credit-impaired (in default).
+12-month ECL II Amount is >30 days past due or there has been a significant increase in credit risk since initial recognition.
+Lifetime ECL - not credit-impaired 111 Amount is >60 days past due or there is evidence indicating the asset is credit-impaired (in default).
 Lifetime ECL - credit- impaired IV There is evidence indicating that the debtor is in severe financial difficulty and the debtor has no realistic prospect of recovery.
 Amount is written off

-Information regarding the credit quality of the Company's financial assets, as well as maximum exposure to credit risk by credit risk rating categories are not available as the Company has no trade/other receivable at beginning and end of the financial year ended.
+The table below details the credit quality of the Company's financial assets, as well as maximum exposure to credit risk by credit risk rating categories: